latchbio/latch/docs/source/basics/local_development.md

 # Development and debugging

-When developing a workflow, its useful to be able to easily run your task functions so that you can debug issues more effectively and overall, iterate faster.
-However, since tasks and workflows need to run in a highly custom, specified environment (namely, the one defined in your Dockerfile(s)), it isn't always feasible to simply run your workflow locally.
+When developing a workflow, its useful to run your task functions before running the entire workflow in the cloud so that you can debug environment and logical issues.
+However, since tasks run in a different environment than your local computer (namely, the one defined in your Dockerfile(s)), it isn't always feasible or instructive to run your workflows locally.

-Say for instance you are writing a workflow that uses Google's [DeepVariant](https://github.com/google/deepvariant) model - running this locally would be nearly impossible (unless your daily driver is a supercomputer).
-This means that debugging this workflow as you are writing it would be difficult and time consuming, as you would have to register it anew *every time you needed to make an edit*, slowing down the speed of development.

-To address this, the Latch SDK comes with a command that allows you to quickly run tasks and debug your environment without having to wait for registration every time.
+To address this, the Latch SDK comes with a command that allows you to run tasks and debug your environment without having to go through the web or constantly reregister your workflow.
 Navigate to a workflow directory you would like to work on and run
  `latch develop .`:

 ```console